slidevjs/slidev/custom/directory-structure.md

 # Directory Structure

-Slidev uses directory structure conventions to minimalize the configuration surface and make extensions in functionality flexible and intuitive.
+Slidev employs some directory structure conventions to minimize the configuration surface and to make the functionality extensions flexible and intuitive.

-The basic structure will be:
+The basic structure is as follows:

 ```bash
 your-slidev/